approvals/ApprovalTests.Python/README.md

 #### Minimal Example Tutorial

-If this is first time approvaltesting in python, consider starting here: [Minmal Example Tutorial](docs/tutorial/minimal-example.md)
+If this is first time approvaltesting in python, consider starting here: [Minimal Example Tutorial](docs/tutorial/minimal-example.md)

 ###  Adding to Existing Projects